 It was also proposed that a national workshop be hosted in the Seychelles on September, 12th 2018 before the fishery reopens.
 The aim of the workshop was to evaluate the outcomes of these actions and possible extensions that could be considered with other countries in the region.
-The overall collaborative research process was also presented (see presentation here and the video of the genetic and biological sampling on-board l’Amitié).
+The overall collaborative research process was also presented (see presentation Seacusey project presentation_session1_12 09 2018 and the video of the genetic and biological sampling on-board l’Amitié).
 The new data management system (cf. Activities 2.1 and 2.3) was presented (see the presentation here).
 A total of 40 participants attended the workshop, including members of the fishery sector, government staff, consultants, and local medias.
-The stakeholders’ contribution provided useful guidance for future collaborative action (download the report, the poster and the flyer of the workshop here).
+The stakeholders’ contribution provided useful guidance for future collaborative action (download the Report National workshop_12 09 2018, the Poster for National Workshop_FINAL and the flyer of the workshop here).
 Visit Seychelles NATION’s communication at http://www.nation.sc/article.html?id=260404

 Stakeholders expressed their thanks and appreciation for the research work that was undertaken during the project.
 They expressed the need for continuation of the research work as 18 months is quite short to carry out a comprehensive study on the sea cucumber fishery.